kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-12-13-08-32-building-a-full-stack-bookkeeping-application-zero-to-production-with-ai-and-claw-code.md

 [![](/assets/img/full_stack_bookkeeping_app_with_claw_code.png)](https://www.youtube.com/channel/UCWkX7E-ImVbf0O3ocAW51wg)

-This guide details the process of building a full-stack bookkeeping application from the ground up, utilizing AI agents, specifically Claw Code, and several powerful MPC (Multi-agent Programming) servers.
+This guide details the process of building a full-stack bookkeeping application from the ground up, utilizing AI agents, specifically Claude Code, and several powerful MPC (Multi-agent Programming) servers.
 The application aims to automate expense tracking by processing bank statements and receipts with OCR, matching transactions, and providing a production-ready solution.

 ## Project Overview: The Automated Bookkeeping Application